 The distinction between the stem family and the atomic family, and categorization of countries according to this distinction.

 Root family: Germany, Sweden, Japan, Korea – productivity, exporters

 Atomic family: mainly Anglo-Saxon countries – consumerist, importers

 Thorstein Bunde Veblen (1857 – 1929)

 The Veblen effect or snobbery effect: if the price of a luxury good drops, then there may be a drop in interest from the customer.
 The customer seeks to distinguish himself from others by buying products at a high price, regardless of their real value.

 The general equilibrium of pure and perfect competition

 Oliver Eaton Williamson (1932 -)

 Theory of transaction costs

-Insists on the notion of contract.
+He insists on the notion of a contract.
 Homo Contractor

 Feel free to add your own references in the comments below.